m-delfino/participant-webapp/README.md

 ## Deployment Setup
 1. Create a fork of this repo in your local organisation.
 2. Configure the fields present in the file env-sample.config.
-Lookup step 1 of local setup for examples.
+Make sure to update the fields like Recaptcha key, instance, etc. Lookup step 1 of local setup for examples.
 3. Create github secrets for the following fields:
   3.1.
 DOCKER_ORGANIZATION
   3.2.
 DOCKER_REPO_NAME